-This property MAY be specified in any iCalendar component.
+This property can be specified zero or more times in any iCalendar component.

 When used in a component the value of this property points to additional information related to the component.
 For example, it may reference the originating web server.